Pegasus-pulse/TWM_Scripts/.github/README.md

 * discord.sh: Install/update/remove Discord from binary files.
 * nerdfonts-installer.sh: Install your preferred Nerd Fonts.
 * betterlockscreen.sh: Installs the Betterlockscreen lockscreen package.
-* lydm.sh: Can be used to update the Ly Display Manager if you installed it.
+* lydm.sh: Can be used to update the Ly Display Manager if you have installed it.

 ## Usage